THE COFFEE

 The Storied Way Out

 Getting the coffee out is its own epic story.
-There are no roads—just trails, rivers, ridgelines, and jungle paths.
-In some places, farmers carry 30kg bags of parchment for two days across mountains to reach the nearest road.
+There are no reliable roads here, just trails, rivers, ridgelines, and jungle paths.
+In some places, farmers carry 30kg bags of parchment coffee for two days across mountains to reach the nearest road.
 In others, we charter small bush planes to fetch coffee from handmade grass airstrips cut into the mountainside.
-This coffee comes out the hard way—because there is no other way
+This coffee comes out the hard way, because there is no other way

 A lush green mountainside with a tall waterfall cascading down into a small pool below, under a clear blue sky.